 Further, leaving elderly, vulnerable residents to endure intolerable suffering, physically, mentally, and emotionally, impinges on their constitutional rights to liberty and security of the person.
 In the rare circumstances when a government must violate such rights, it has the responsibility under section 1 of the Charter to ensure that there is a rational connection between the measures taken and the objective, and that such measures are proportionate and minimally impairing of the rights of citizens.

-“The elderly are no less entitled to these rights than any other Canadian,” explains Jay Cameron, litigation manager with the Justice Centre.
+“The elderly are no less entitled to these rights than any other Canadian,” explains Jay Cameron, Litigation Director with the Justice Centre.
 “The Ford government is violating our clients’ Charter rights, and the rights of the isolated elderly generally in its care, in a manner that cannot be demonstrably justified in a free and democratic society,” adds Cameron.